ouya/docs/controllers.md

 # Controllers

-One of the huge advantages of the OUYA console is that gamers get to use a *real* controller!
-The OUYA controller has:
+One of the huge advantages of the `Forge TV` console is that gamers get a standard `Android TV` controller!
+The `Serval` controller has:
-- four digital buttons (O, U, Y, and A)
+- four digital buttons (A, B, X, and Y)
 - a four direction digital pad (D-Pad)
 - two analog joysticks (LS, RS)
 - two digital bumper buttons (L1, R1)
 - two analog triggers (L2, R2)
 - two digital buttons that activate when the joysticks are pushed straight down (L3, R3)
-- a touchpad, configured to behave as a mouse input (Touchpad)
+- a previous/select button (SELECT)
+- a power button (MODE)
+- a next/start button (START)
+- a back button (BACK)
-- a menu button (see the [Menu Button section](#user-content-the-menu-button))
+- a home button (HOME)

 Since controller interfaces are so crucial, we've done some work to make your life easier.